- The React portfolio website you'll build

 //...

-In the code block above, you set up a fetch request that returns data from the CMS.
+In the code block above, you set up a fetch request that reads data from the CMS.
 When the request is executed, the value of the state data is set to the returned value.
 Additionally, you passed the corresponding data elements as props to each component.

 Update your Home.jsx file with the following code: